-It is estimated (as per JNCC study, 2018) approximately 50% of tourist spend stays on Island for example on wages or goods and services purchased locally.
-Therefore was originally estimated that PAYE revenues would be reduced by £80,000 in FY 2020/21.
+It is estimated (as per JNCC study, 2018) approximately 50% of tourist spend stays on Island for example on wages or goods and services purchased locally and therefore was originally estimated that PAYE revenues would be reduced by £80,000 in 2020/21.
 However, actual collections were approximately £350,000 higher than originally budgeted.

 Most of the largest employers on-Island are in sectors that are not directly related to tourism or hospitality.
 For example, employment with SHG, Connect, Sure, construction companies and many of the large retailers would most likely not have been directly affected by the reduction in arrivals to the Island.
-As discussed later, investment in capital projects potentially increased employment in related sectors.
+Investment in capital projects potentially increased employment in related sectors.
 It is also likely that a number of workers employed in the tourism and hospitality sector were not earning high enough wages to pay tax prior to COVID-19 so any reduction in employment would not directly impact SHG revenues.

 For tourism-related businesses, the business support package offered beginning in mid-March 2020 protected employees in two ways.
 First, it enabled all businesses to provide paid sick leave for individuals unexpectedly required to self-isolate in the early days of the COVID-19 crisis.
-Second, many tourism or hospitality businesses do generate some amount of revenue from local customers (e.g., restaurants, tour operators).
+Second, many tourism or hospitality businesses do generate some amount of revenue from local customers (e.g. restaurants, tour operators).
 While this alone might not be enough to keep the business operational, the hardship support payment helped to bridge the gap and allowed businesses to keep staff on the payroll.

 In addition, there is a perceived tendency among local businesses to opt to keep staff on the payroll in lieu of operating at a profit.
 While this goes against what economic theory would suggest, it is a logical outcome when considering St Helena's size and the fact that redundancies which are perceived as unfair or unnecessary can have a longer term negative impacts to a business that provides non-essential services.
 Anecdotally, there are typically a relatively large number of vacancies which means a number of employees who were made redundant or moved to casual contracts/reduced hours were able to easily find work in other jobs.
-At least two new food service businesses opened in FY 2020/21, absorbing employees who had been made redundant.
+At least two new food service businesses opened in 2020/21, absorbing employees who had been made redundant.

-Data on unemployment benefit claims are only available through October 2020 so it is difficult to draw specific conclusions about how employment has been impacted in the second half of FY 2020/21.
-Unemployment benefit claims for the first six months of FY 2020/21 were 20-58% higher than in the corresponding month in FY 2019/20 - a period for which unemployment was 2-3 times higher than historic levels.
+Data on unemployment benefit claims are only available through October 2020 so it is difficult to draw specific conclusions about how employment has been impacted in the second half of 2020/21.
+Unemployment benefit claims for the first six months of 2020/21 were 20-58% higher than in the corresponding month in 2019/20 - a period for which unemployment was 2-3 times higher than historic levels.
 Claims has decreased slightly by October 2020 and were 4% lower than in October 2019 though it is unclear whether this is because individuals found employment or stopped looking for work.
 Beginning in October 2020, hardship support was available to businesses in the tourism sector and the programme was discontinued entirely at the end of March 2021.
-Because local residents already tend to have less disposable income than visitors and naturally frequent hospitality businesses less often, it is likely that there will be impacts to PAYE associated with businesses in this sector for the remainder of FY 2020/21 and into FY 2021/22.
-There will also be an impact felt in other sectors to the extent that redundancies associated with the closure of Enterprise St Helena (ESH) and SHG's Fit for the Future Programme lead to increased unemployment.
+Because local residents already tend to have less disposable income than visitors and naturally frequent hospitality businesses less often, it is likely that there will be impacts to PAYE associated with businesses in this sector for the remainder of 2020/21 and into 2021/22.